Saturday, December 16, 2023

 Smart high power chargers already have the capacity to be remotely controlled and used for metering, but cost thousands of dollars, and require expensive high capacity circuits to be run to the building.
 The power also costs money.
 A low cost alternative would be an ordinary domestic outlet with a smart controller built in.
 The householder would simply plug their car in to charge, or if security is needed, use an app to start.
 The smart system would charge only about one in eight cars at a time*, monitoring which cars had charged, & which would accept more.

-A workable setup might use a run of 20 amp cable, with 16 sockets, with only two sockets ever being active.
-A system ration the power available, between cars.
+A workable setup might use a 20 amp cable, with 16 sockets, but only two sockets ever being active at any time.
+A system would ration the power available, between the cars.
+Each smart power point would report when power is no longer being drawn from them, indicating the car no longer needs charging, and can be provided to another.
 The householder could have the option of only using off peak low cost power, or on-site free surplus solar power.

 * Back of the envelope calculation: